Online Economics Degrees

 With the changing economic marketplace and continued integration of technology across a number of industries, those who are interested in working within the field of economics are seeing a rise in the number of jobs available.
 As the career opportunities for Economics majors are varied, we recommend using data from the United States Bureau of Labor Statistics to make an informed decision on your future career goals.

-According to the BLS, professional economists can expect to see a 6% increase in employment through the year 2024 – which is about as fast as the national average across all occupations.
-However, operations research analysts and market research analysts are projected to see 30% and 19% growth in this same timeframe!
+According to the BLS, professional economists can expect to see a 14% increase in employment through the year 2029 – must faster than the average across all occupations.
+However, Operations Research Analysts are projected to grow 25% as technology advances and companies seek efficiency and cost savings.
+Market research analysts are projected to see 18% and 19% growth as the need for data and market research increases across many industries.

 View our list of the top 40 Economics careers to compare jobs and salaries in this field.